-My best poetry has come from stray thoughts that somehow come across as poetic, and oftentimes they turn into full blown poems.
-I don’t consider myself a poet at all, and yet I have something like 200 poems.
+My best poetry has come from stray thoughts that somehow come across as poetic.
+Still, oftentimes they turn into full blown poems.
+I don’t consider myself a poet at all.
+Yet, I have something like 200 poems.
 I’ve written more than those, but a lot of them never got beyond a few lines.
-That’s 200 that I’ve actually finished.
+That’s 200 or so that I’ve actually finished.

 Creativity can be immensely frustrating.
 You might look at us artists and writers like we just sit around doing nothing.
-Actually, most of the time, it’s deciding what to do with our ideas that takes us far more time than we’d like to admit!
+Actually, most of the time, it’s deciding what to do with our ideas...
+We have more crap that takes us far more time than we’d like to admit!

 You know what people really don’t understand?
 It’s where the inspiration often comes from.
 People talk about meditation and how it can boost creativity.
 It doesn’t work for me – not in that way.
 It just relieves stress and helps me put things out of my mind.

-I made the decision a few weeks back that I was going to do NaNoWriMo (National Novel Writing Month) again this year.
-I wrote 50,000 words last year and technically “won” the challenge, but only about half of those words are anything I’ll ever consider usable.
+I made the decision once to participate in NaNoWriMo (National Novel Writing Month).
+I wrote 50,000 words that year and technically “won” the challenge, but only about half of those words were anything I’ll ever consider usable.

 This sounds ridiculous and sort of against the spirit of the whole novel writing process, doesn’t it?
 Actually, no. The entire point of NaNoWriMo is just to write.
 A manuscript isn’t the point.
 But I had it in my mind that I needed one, that I needed to have a core purpose.
 I did have a good story, but the plot wasn’t fleshed out and the characters only developed as I wrote.